anasmohammad88/Transformer-decoder-MiniGPT-/README.md

-﻿# Transformer-MiniGPT
+﻿# Transformer-MiniGPT - Validation Perplexity: ~66.5

 Transformer-MiniGPT is a decoder-only Transformer language model implemented entirely from scratch in PyTorch.
 The project recreates the core architecture used by modern GPT-style large language models and demonstrates the complete training pipeline required for autoregressive language modeling.

 The implementation includes token embeddings, positional encodings, multi-head causal self-attention, feed-forward networks, residual connections, layer normalization, weight tying, gradient clipping, GPT-style parameter initialization, and next-token prediction training.
 The model is trained on the WikiText-2 dataset using AdamW optimization, linear learning-rate warmup, cosine decay scheduling, and perplexity-based evaluation.